 - Bystanders and Other Witnesses: Individuals who were not involved in the crash may have seen what happened, so their recollections could be important for determining causes and contributing factors.
 Insurance companies consider input from neutral witnesses as more credible than your own, because third parties do not have a financial stake in the outcome.

 - Private Investigators: In some cases, it may be necessary to retain a professional to assist with auto crash investigations, especially where the individual has experience in law enforcement or private security.
 Attorneys often work with private investigators to obtain essential evidence after the fact when other proof is limited.

 Our Oakland Car Accident Attorneys Will Thoroughly Investigate

 You might feel hopeless if you are not able to collect evidence after being transported from the scene of an auto crash, but the above sources of proof provide you with options.
 Our team at Venardi Zurada, LLP can tackle investigations and other complicated legal issues, so please contact our firm right away.
-We can schedule a complimentary case evaluation to review your circumstances at our offices in Oakland, Walnut Creek, or Redding, CA.
+We can schedule a complimentary case evaluation to review your circumstances at our offices in Oakland or Walnut Creek, CA.